Das-Auto/abdotonomous-docs/docs/readmes/Jetson_Nano/getting_started.md

 ???+ tip
     You may use your mobile charger for the setup, if it meets the minimum requirements (5V and >= 2A)

 ???+ Danger
-    Never use higher voltage.
-Yet, it is OK for higher current
+     Never use a higher voltage than recommended.
+However, it is generally safe to use a power supply with a higher current rating than required.